malko/t2control/README.md

 # OBSBOT T2 Control

+> ⚠️ This project won't be maintained anymore as it is now replaced with another one using the sdk provided by obsbot and will offer more control for your camera.
+It is a complete rewrite from scracth so you should take a look at [OBSNIX](https://github.com/malko/obsnix-gui) instead !

 A desktop application for controlling OBSBOT cameras (Tiny SE, Tiny 2, etc.) AI tracking modes via USB.
 Built with Electron and Node.js.

 ![OBSBOT T2 Control Interface](screenshot.png)